The-Vigil/Vigil_assistant_chat_widget/README.md

 - [Contributing](#contributing)
 - [License](#license)

+##Backend Integration
+The frontend widget seamlessly integrates with the AEGIS backend hosted on Runpod.
+When a user sends a message, the widget securely transmits the request to the backend API endpoint.
+The backend processes the request using natural language understanding models, generates an appropriate response based on Vigil's proprietary knowledge base, and sends the response back to the widget for display.
+To ensure a production-ready setup, the Runpod backend deployment features:

+Autoscaling to handle variable traffic loads Monitoring and logging for performance insights
+Secure HTTPS communication with the frontend
+Regular backups and disaster recovery measures

+You can access the backend API documentation and test out requests at https://aegis-backend.runpod.io/docs.

 ## Features
 - Instant access to AEGIS, Vigil's AI Property Protection Consultant
 - Real-time chat interface for seamless user interaction